Skip to main content

 Signs They May Need Professional Help

-While all grief is painful, certain signs indicate someone might benefit from professional bereavement support:
+Certain signs suggest someone could benefit from professional bereavement support:

-Inability to perform basic self-care for extended periods.
-Talking about wanting to die or join their loved one.
+Trouble with basic self-care for a long stretch.
 Severe isolation lasting months.
-Inability to function at work or with family responsibilities.
-Substance use to cope with pain.
-Prolonged intense anger or guilt.
-No improvement after many months—grief feels as raw as day one.
-Physical health declining due to grief.
+Inability to function at work or home.
+Using substances to cope.
+Intense, lasting anger or guilt.
+No easing of grief after many months, where it feels as raw as day one.

-These don’t mean someone is grieving “wrong”—they simply indicate that additional support could help.
+These do not mean someone is grieving “wrong.”
+They simply mean extra support could help.

 How to Suggest Grief Counseling Gently

-Come from a place of love and concern.
-Frame it as additional support, not replacement for your support.
-Share why you’re concerned with specific observations.
-Offer to help them find resources or even attend first session with them.
-Respect their choice if they’re not ready.
+Come from love and concern.
+Frame it as extra support, not a replacement for you.
+Share why you are worried with specific observations.
+Offer to help find a counselor or even go to the first session.

 What to say: “I’ve noticed you’re really struggling, and I’m worried about you.
-Would you consider talking to a grief counselor?
-They’re trained to help with exactly what you’re going through.
+Would you think about talking to a grief counselor?
+They’re trained for exactly this.
 I’ll help you find someone if you want.”

-What not to say: “You need therapy” or “You’re not handling this well” which sound judgmental.
+What not to say: “You need therapy,” or “You’re not handling this well.”

 What Bereavement Support Provides

-Professional grief support offers tools and guidance that friends and family, despite best intentions, cannot provide:
+Professional grief support offers tools that friends and family, despite their best intentions, cannot.

-Bereavement counseling is not a sign of weakness—it’s a resource for healing.
+Bereavement counseling is not a sign of weakness.
+It is a resource for healing.

 How Suncrest Hospice Can Help

-At Suncrest Hospice, our bereavement support extends to anyone in the community who has experienced a loss, not just families of our patients.
-Our services include:
+At Suncrest, our bereavement support is open to anyone in the community who has experienced a loss, not just the families of our patients.
+Our trained bereavement team provides:

-Individual grief counseling with trained bereavement specialists.
-Support groups for specific types of loss (spouse, child, parent).
-Educational resources about the grief process.
-Phone support available 24/7.
-Assistance connecting with additional community resources.
-Ongoing support for as long as needed—grief doesn’t follow a timeline.
+Individual grief counseling.
+Support groups for specific types of loss.
+Educational resources about grief.
+Help connecting with other community resources.
+Ongoing support for as long as needed, because grief does not follow a timeline.

 Frequently Asked Questions